-1. Homeowner Emergency Repair Forgivable Loan Terms and limitations

-(a).
-The residential structure will be eligible for only one Homeowner Emergency Repair forgivable loan over the life of the structure.

-(b).
-The maximum income ceiling for qualification under the Homeowner Emergency Repair forgivable loan shall not exceed 80% of the median income, adjusted for family sizes and persons, as defined and provided to the City annually by HUD.

-(c).
-The Homeowner Emergency Repair forgivable loan is limited to the actual cost of repairs not to exceed \$15,000.00, unless the limit is waived.

-(d).
-The Homeowner Emergency Repair forgivable loan will not be repayable and will not constitute any claim upon the owner of the property, except as follows:

-(i).
-The actual forgivable loan amount shall become repayable if within ten years after receipt of the forgivable loan any of the following circumstances occur:

-(A).
-Sales: The property is sold(B).
-Change of Status: The Owner's status changes from that of owner-occupant.

-(C).
-Transfer of the property, excluding the death of the sole owner or all owners in entirety.

-(ii).
-The Homeowner Emergency Repair forgivable loan shall be obligated by a deed of trust for ten years, after which time the deed of trust shall be canceled if all other terms of the forgivable loan have been met.

-2. If an eligible person later applies and qualifies for other forms of City rehabilitation assistance on a structure that has received an Homeowner Emergency Repair forgivable loan, the total forgivable loan amount shall be subtracted from any other rehabilitation forgivable loan, deferred loan and/or loan assistance for which the person may be eligible.
+- 1. Homeowner Emergency Repair Forgivable Loan Terms and limitations - (a).
+The residential structure will be eligible for only one Homeowner Emergency Repair forgivable loan over the life of the structure. - (b).
+The maximum income ceiling for qualification under the Homeowner Emergency Repair forgivable loan shall not exceed 80% of the median income, adjusted for family sizes and persons, as defined and provided to the City annually by HUD. - (c).
+The Homeowner Emergency Repair forgivable loan is limited to the actual cost of repairs not to exceed \$15,000.00, unless the limit is waived. - (d).
+The Homeowner Emergency Repair forgivable loan will not be repayable and will not constitute any claim upon the owner of the property, except as follows: - (i).
+The actual forgivable loan amount shall become repayable if within ten years after receipt of the forgivable loan any of the following circumstances occur: - (A).
+Sales: The property is sold - (B).
+Change of Status: The Owner's status changes from that of owner-occupant. - (C).
+Transfer of the property, excluding the death of the sole owner or all owners in entirety. - (ii).
+The Homeowner Emergency Repair forgivable loan shall be obligated by a deed of trust for ten years, after which time the deed of trust shall be canceled if all other terms of the forgivable loan have been met. - 2.
+If an eligible person later applies and qualifies for other forms of City rehabilitation assistance on a structure that has received a Homeowner Emergency Repair forgivable loan, the total forgivable loan amount shall be subtracted from any other rehabilitation forgivable loan, deferred loan and/or loan assistance for which the person may be eligible.

-V.1.F.
-Emergency Repair Definitions

-Conditions which constitute an imminent threat to the health and/or safety of residents include, but shall not be limited to:

-- 1. The repair or replacement of an electrical system that has been inspected and has been determined to be a serious fire hazard or an electrical shock hazard. - 2.
-The repair of a heating/AC system, or replacement of a heating system that is not repairable and has been determined to be a hazard or will not operate. - Correction of roof leak including, flashing, damaged sheathing, rafters, areas of deteriorated roofing, or replacement of entire roof system as determined by the rehabilitation specialist.
-Repairs will be made to existing systems if determined feasible. - 4.
-The replacement of dilapidated steps, landings and/or porches, and handrails/guardrails, if condition significantly increases possibility of injury or eliminates a means of egress. - 5 The replacement of sewer line under structure or from house to street if waste is being emitted creating a health hazard or water lines that are leaking or badly corroding and the rehabilitation specialist determines that the condition could affect structural components, or health and safety of occupant(s). - 6.
-The repair, replacement or additional support of a floor system that has been determined structurally deficient as determined by the rehabilitation specialist or other city inspectors.
-If the condition of the floor covering is such that an imminent safety hazard exists, the rehabilitation specialist may recommend repair, or replacement. - 7.
-Repair or replacement of foundation wall or crawl space piers when the condition renders part or all of a structure unsafe. - 8.
-Correcting surface water infiltration through the envelope of the home, affecting the structural integrity of the building or causing health and safety issues for the occupant(s). - 9.
-Any condition as determined by rehab staff and applicable City Inspections personnel which renders a structure dangerous or injurious to the health or safety of the occupants. - 10.
-Any window or door condition that may constitute an imminent threat to health and safety of the occupant(s).

-V.I.G.
+V.l.G.
 Non-eligible Types of Repairs